-However as with a knife, it’s not just what we use, but how and why we use it.
+However as with a surgeon’s ability to wield a knife, it’s not just what we use, but how and why we use it.
 And the advent of ‘Wearable Tech‘ in the health and wellness industry offers us the chance to correct some of the imbalance.
-Seemingly a paradox, ‘active relaxation‘ is becoming increasingly important, as we hurry around constantly chasing the future, at the expense of our immune systems and fully appreciating the present.
+Seemingly a paradox, ‘active relaxation‘ is becoming increasingly important, as we hurry around constantly chasing the future – at the expense of our immune systems and fully appreciating the present.

 While the advent of the COVID-19 lockdown has meant a welcome break for some, it’s brought to light many mental health frustrations for others, especially as mental health therapies including counselling and CBT were cancelled, with resources being diverted elsewhere.
-This has meant that people have been forced to take their care into their own hands, adopting a fully autonomous approach with insight, commitment, and education.
+This has meant that people have been forced to take their care into their own hands, adopting a fully autonomous approach with insight, commitment, education, and occasionally alternative resources.

 The latest development from the team at Sensate helps you take the time out to do this via Vagal Nerve Stimulation using bone conduction.
 The Vagus Nerve travels from our brain to our gut (establishing the gut-brain connection) and can control how we deal with stress.
 Specifically, it can helps us to ease out of ‘fight or flight’ mode and into a recovery-focused ‘rest and digest’.

 I didn’t expect it but – this device really works!